 - Enrich your favorite cosmetics with bergamot essential oil!

-- To deodorize body and regulate the secretion of sweat and sebaceous glands, add few drops of bergamot essential oil to a small amount of shower gel (at the time of showering) or a facial cleanser.
+- To deodorize the body and regulate the secretion of sweat and sebaceous glands, add a few drops of bergamot essential oil to a small amount of shower gel (at the time of showering) or facial cleanser.
 This remedy is especially suitable for oily, inflamed, acne-prone skin.

 - Treat yourself with a wonderful aroma!
-Add few drops of bergamot essential oil to unscented body lotion, or oil.
+Add a few drops of bergamot essential oil to unscented body lotion, or oil.
 Please note – we recommend adding essential oils to a small amount of lotion/oil only at the time of using.
-If you will add fragrant drops to the entire container, essential oils will change the consistency of a product.
+If you will add fragrant drops to the entire container, essential oils will change the consistency of the product over time.

 - Give your home extra freshness and cleanliness!
-Add 6 to 10 drops of pure bergamot essential oil to the bucket of water, dip the cloth or a mop into the bucket and clean your furniture surfaces and floors!
-Perfect in a home with young babies, who just started to crawl around!
+Add 6 to 10 drops of pure bergamot essential oil to a bucket of water, dip a cloth or mop into the bucket and clean your furniture surfaces and floors!
+Perfect in a home with young babies, who have just started to crawl around!

-- Aromatherapy literature states that a blend of bergamot and chamomile essential oil is a great help with urinary tract infection (UTI).
+- Aromatherapy literature states that the blend of bergamot and chamomile essential oil is a great help with urinary tract infection (UTI).
 It is recommended to blend 30ml of carrier oil with 5 drops of chamomile and 7 drops of bergamot essential oils, apply the mixture on your lower abdominal area several times a day.
-The same blend can be poured into a basin or sedentary bath if you have UTI, or bladder inflammation.
-Sit in such kind of bath around 7 to 10 minutes.
+The same blend can be poured into a basin or sedentary bath if you have a UTI, or bladder inflammation.
+Sit in such a bath for around 7 to 10 minutes.